The legend of Floovant, son of King Clovis, is to be found in the following versions:

 The primary focus of this analysis will be the differences from Floovant.

 Fiorello, son of Fiovo, son of Emperor Gostatino who was baptized by Pope Sylvester in 322, is king of France.
 Riccieri is duke of Sansogna.
 Fiorello marries Biancadora of Bavaria.
-His brother Fiore is king of Dardenna, and is father of Lione, Lionello, and Uliana.
+His brother Fiore is king of Dardenna and father of Lione, Lionello, and Uliana.
 At age 20, Biancadora gives birth to Fioravante, who has a cross-shaped birthmark on his right shoulder, as Bevis of Hampton, Charlemagne, Orlando, and William of Orange later would.
 Fioravante cuts the beard of Salardo of Brettagnia, because he snores.
 The Queen gives her son Gioiosa [Joyeuse] when he is banished, and sends the Paladin Riccieri after him.
 The princess Fioravante rescues is Uliana, his cousin, and her father is fighting King Balante of Balda.
 He calls himself Guerrino, so she won’t recognize him.
 He fights with Finau, the son of King Galerano, whence Riccieri rescues him, killing Finau.

 After killing a rogue who tried to rob them, they come to Dardenna, fight King Mambrino, nephew of Balante, and are succored by Tibaldo di Lime [Urbain the Allemand].
 They present Uliana to her father, and she marries Tibaldo.
 King Fiore’s sons are Lione and Lionello, who betray Fioravante and Riccieri to Balante and Galerano.
 Balante’s daughter Drusolina and Galerano’s daughter Galerana fall in love with Fioravante.
 When the prince indicates his preference for Drusolina, Galerana retires to her chamber and dies of grief.
-Drusolina throws her body into the moat, and pretends that it was an accident.
+Drusolina throws her body into the moat and pretends that she tripped and fell.
 Tibaldo di Lime takes the news to Fiore, and then summons Emperor Arcadio and Pope Innocent Albanus [this is the year 345, according to the book] to send an army.
 At the siege, Tibaldo kills the traitors Lione and Lionello, but Balante kills him and King Fiore.
 Drusolina, after being baptized, releases her beloved Fioravante and Riccieri to aid the Christians.
 Galerano is killed in the ensuing fight, and Balante flees, taking his wife and daughter with him.
 Fiorello inherits the kingdom, and Fioravante and Riccieri return home.
 The Queen wishes her son to wed Salardo’s daughter.
 Fioravante makes excuses, and leaves to find his beloved Drusolina.

 On the road, his squire steals his horse and sword [Durindarda here, introduced out of nowhere].
 Fioravante recovers them, and travels to Scondia.
 Here the son of the Sultan of Babylon [Cairo] is besieging that city, for love of Drusolina.
 He fends off the advances of a damsel who dies for love of him, and takes service with Balante, pretending [to all except Drusolina] to be a knight who has killed Fioravante and stolen his armor.
 He wins the war, peace is made, but his identity is revealed, and Balante throws his savior in prison.
 Drusolina and her mother help him escape, and the lovers flee to Monfalcon, where Balante besieges them.